Canon 1D vs Nikon D300

 The Canon EOS-1D and the Nikon D300 are two digital cameras that were revealed to the public, respectively, in September 2001 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (D300) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Nikon provides 12.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Nikon provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Nikon D300